Qatari lobbyists received millions through shadow firm

 Since becoming foreign lobbyists, Muzin and Allaham have raked in big fees but have also encountered some controversy.
 Last year, Muzin registered as a lobbyist for the conservative Democratic Party of Albania, an opposition party to the ruling Socialist Party, with Allaham on board as a consultant.
 The party paid a modest $25,000 per month, but Muzin reported that he had also been paid $500,000 to lobby for the Albanian party by another entity: a mysterious Scottish shell company called Binatta Trade LP.
 As Mother Jones reported in March, Binatta Trade had a complicated corporate structure but appeared to be controlled by Russian nationals.

 In July, Muzin and Allaham announced they were launching a lobbying firm with a surprising partner: former Trump national security adviser Michael Flynn.
-Flynn’s involvement was striking because he was also working as a cooperating witness for Special Counsel Robert Mueller, after pleading guilty to lying to the FBI about his contacts with Russia.
+Flynn’s involvement was striking because he was also working as a cooperating witness for special counsel Robert Mueller, after pleading guilty to lying to the FBI about his contacts with Russia.
 Flynn also admitted in his plea that he lied to the Justice Department to hide his secret work as a lobbyist for Turkey.
-Flynn backed out of the planned venture with Muzin and Allaham on same day that they announced it.
+Flynn backed out of the planned venture with Muzin and Allaham on the same day that they announced it.

 In March, Elliott Broidy, a former top Republican fundraiser and prominent critic of Qatar, sued Muzin, Qatar, and others, alleging that, due to his public attacks on Qatar, which he accused of funding terrorism, they had conspired to steal and distribute his emails, which revealed embarrassing details about his personal and professional life.
 All the defendants denied Broidy’s allegations.
 A judge threw out the charges against Muzin and other defendants on jurisdictional grounds in August.